Usage

 - id: scan

-Check for vulnerabilities using Sonatype Nexus Lifecycle
+Check for vulnerabilities using Sonatype Lifecycle

-Access Sonatype’s proprietary vulnerability data using jake:
+Access Sonatype’s proprietary vulnerability data constrained by your Organizational Policy using jake:

 > jake iq --help